-All Scouts, leaders, and other adults attending Camp Horne must have a physical examination before coming to camp and have the BSA Health and Medical Form Parts A, B, and C completed.
+All Scouts, leaders, and other adults attending Camp Horne must have a physical examination before coming to camp and have the BSA Health and Medical Form Parts A and B completed (Part C is recommended but not required).
 Scouts and leaders whose BSA Health and Medical form are inadequately filled out or are missing upon arrival will be given until 12:00 PM on the following day to complete the forms or the Scout or Scouter will be sent home.
 The Boy Scouts of America encourages Scouts and Scouters to follow the immunizations recommended within their state.
 If a Scout or Scouter is unable to comply with the vaccination recommendations for any reasons, a physician's statement to that effect or a State of Alabama Certificate of Religious Exemption should be provided.